4wayhandshake/4wayhandshake.github.io/content/walkthrough/busqueda.md

 ![docker-inspect dump ugly](docker-inspect%20dump%20ugly.png)

-:open_mouth: Whoa!
+😮 Whoa!
 I can already see that there is some juicy stuff in there.
 But it's a bit hard to look at...

 Thankfully, the 'json' part of the format string worked, so it shouldn't be difficult to clean up.
 I ran it [through this online JS beautifier](https://beautifier.io/) to see it in a more legible format: (I've omitted the majority of it, so that the important stuff is visible).